 Charting Diversity.
 Birds and Worms.
 Pollution Search.
 These are some of the fun, hands-on activities with emphasis on science, reading, writing, mathematics, and social studies that engage students in learning – both outside and indoors.
 Topics include trees and forests, wildlife, water, air, energy, waste, climate change, invasive species, community planning, and more.
 Each activity is tailored to specific grade levels and learning objectives and filled with opportunities to build critical thinking skills and differentiated instruction techniques.

-To receive the PreK-8 Guide, attend a Project Learning Tree professional development workshop in your state or sign up for an online course that can be completed in your own time, wherever you are.
+To receive the PreK-8 Guide (available in print or as an e-book), attend a Project Learning Tree professional development workshop in your state or purchase the curriculum with online course from our Shop.

 E-Unit – Treemendous Science!